bouhaikhamza2007-eng/ALA-Welcome-Chatbot/README.md

     pip install -r requirements.txt

-Step 4: Configure the API Key (Crucial Step)

-The application requires a Google Gemini API key to function.

-    Open the app.py file in a text editor.

-    Navigate to line 12.

-    Replace the placeholder text "API_KEY" with your own valid Gemini API key.

-    # In app.py on line 12
-    API_KEY = "API_KEY"

-    Save and close the file.

 How to Run the Application

 Once the setup is complete, run the application from your terminal with the following command: